ac1009/FUN-Games/README.md

 ## Week 4
 Did a ton of details to make it look better and I fully finished my Wordle game
 ## Week 5
+Research for rock paper scissors game
 ## Week 6
+More research and kept on working on it
 ## Week 7
+Finished it
 ## Week 8

 ## Week 9